-FY2009 - Activity 5 - Implement a New Public Housing Self-Sufficiency Program
+FY2009 - Activity 5 - Implement a New Public Housing Self-Sufficiency Program (Approved and implemented in 2009 - Closed out in 2012)

 MPHA discontinued this program in 2012 due to federal funding cutbacks in its housing programs.
 This program was developed to support MPHA's homeownership initiatives which were also discontinue in 2012.